This report examines the extent to which employee matters impact performance-related pay in the FTSE 100

 1. Encouraging high performance levels by linking performance to pay

-While money can influence employee behaviour, it isn’t always in the ways that the organisation intended.
+While money can influence staff behaviour, it isn’t always in the ways intended.
 Where PRP appears to have worked, critics claim it’s often the underlying improvements in performance management and development that have the greatest impact on bringing about positive changes, rather than the increased pay.
 And in an era of tight pay budgets, it can be difficult to give those judged as high performers significantly more than those whose performance is seen as being good - see our performance management factsheet.
-Our report, Show me the money, highlights other issues with the operation of PRP, for instance, there is the danger it can: ‘crowd out’ intrinsic motivation, undermine teamwork, and encourage individuals to focus on certain measures at the expense of others
+Our report, Show me the money, highlights other issues with the operation of PRP.

 2. Embedding an entrepreneurial or high-performance culture across an organisation

-PRP can send a message to employees about what achievements the organisation wants and is prepared to reward, although there are other (non-monetary) ways of communicating the need for high performance.
-Communication can also suffer as employees feel constrained about having open conversations with their line managers in case this influences the size of their pay rise.
+PRP can send a message to workers about what achievements the organisation wants and is prepared to reward, although there are other (non-monetary) ways of doing this.
+Communication can also suffer as employees may feel constrained about having open conversations with their line managers in case this influences the size of their pay rise.

 3. The notion of equity or fairness